 Does Tokaj also make dry wines?

 Yes.
-As a reaction to shifting global tastes, Tokaj winemakers started putting out dry wines starting around the year 2000.
+As a reaction to shifting global tastes, Tokaj winemakers started producing dry wines starting around 2000.
 In fact, most of the top wineries make more dry than sweet wines these days.
-There's usually a first harvest in September when they pick grapes for the dry wines, and another round throughout October or November when botrytis-affected aszús will have formed (many in the good years, few in the bad years).
+There's usually a first harvest in September when they pick healthy grapes for the dry wines (the harvest for the botrytis-affected shriveled grapes takes places usually throughout October and November).

 What kind of food goes with Tokaj wines?

-As with all wines, there are no strict rules for food pairing.
-The classic combination with sweet wines is foie gras, blue cheese like Roquefort and Gorgonzola, and desserts.
-Tokajis go well with seafood and many people enjoy aszú as an aperitif or a post-meal treat on its own, or in place of a dessert.
-I like to drink aszús and szamorodnis with spicy and savory dishes, Thai curries for example, where the richness and acidity of the wines stand up to the sharp flavors.
+The classic combination with sweet wines is foie gras, blue cheese such as Roquefort, Stilton, and Gorgonzola, and desserts.
+I prefer my sweet Tokaj either as an aperitif, or as a post-meal treat on its own, in place of or after a dessert.
+Lately, I've also been enjoying aszús and szamorodnis with spicy dishes, Thai curries for example, where the richness and acidity of the wines stand up to the sharp flavors.